matteomenapace/p5play-snippets/README.md

 ### Features

-  + auto complete suggestions
+  + Auto-complete suggestions
-  + a short description of each p5.play function
+  + A short description of each p5.play function
-  + tab breakpoints at each p5.play function's arguments
+  + Tab breakpoints for each p5.play function's arguments
-  + p5.play label to help distinguish p5.play specific functions
+  + `p5play` label to help distinguish p5.play specific functions
   + `More...` link to the p5 reference
-  + right click p5.play functions within your sketch, and use the contextual menu to `Find in the p5play docs`
+  + Right-click p5.play functions within your sketch, and use the contextual menu to `Find in the p5.play docs`

 ### How to re-build the snippets